WispAyr/EGPK-Monitor/README.md

-# EGPK_Overwatch
+# EGPK Monitor

-EGPK_Overwatch is a comprehensive application designed to enhance the experience of aircraft spotters at EGPK Airport (Prestwick Airport) in Scotland.
+EGPK monitor is a comprehensive application designed to enhance the experience of aircraft spotters at EGPK Airport (Prestwick Airport) in Scotland.
 It provides real-time information on aircraft movements, weather updates, NOTAMs, and spotting locations, all through a clean and engaging user interface.
 The app includes various subscription tiers, including a Free trial, Basic, and Enhanced options, catering to different user needs.

 ## Overview